Aquaculture production core variables

 Total costs

-The variable group of total costs is composed by several variables.
+Total costs is composed of several variables.
 Cost data can be obtained from the financial records of the aquaculture operation or enterprises and these data are mostly difficult to obtain.
-Even when such data...
+Even when such data are available, they are...

 More